kwitee/AbcMerger/README.md

 # AbcMerger
-Simple script that merges multiple files in ABC format into one.
+Simple script that merges multiple files in ABC format (more info here: http://abcnotation.com/) into one.